 The selvedges on this fleece were not removed before the fringe were cut, leaving an uneven end on each piece of fringe.

 Here are some of our faithful Blanket Angels with the fleece blankets they made.

 Special tags – Our fleece blanket kits include a special tag already attached to a back corner of the blanket.
 If you purchase your own fleece, you can order tags online, to be picked up from our workshop or shipped if you live more than 30 miles from Westerville.
 You can sew them to the blankets, and they will be ready for you to donate to children in foster care in your area!
 It’s simple to do.
-Here’s how: Sign your first name with permanent marker on the second line (the first line is for the child to write their name) of our special tag after the heart that says “Handmade by.”
-We encourage you to add a message to the child if you wish.
+Here’s how: Leave the first line BLANK.
+Sign your first name with permanent marker on the second line of our special tag after the heart that says “Handmade by.”
+On the third line (My Special Note to You), we encourage you to add a message to the child.
 This will show the child in foster care who receives your blanket that someone truly made this “just for them!”

 To sew the tag on the blanket: The tags are sewn on the back of the blanket, near a corner, at least 2” from both edges.
 You can use a straight or zigzag stitch, sewing ¼ - ½” in from all four edges of the tag.
 You can use white thread or thread that coordinates with the blanket color.

 If you do not live near our workshop, we encourage you to donate your blankets directly to an agency in your area that helps children in foster care.
 We have made contact with at least one agency in each state in the U.S.